THE DINOSAUR COAST

 BROOME and the DAMPIER PENINSULA

 Finding a footprint or track (the term used by scientists) made by a dinosaur 130 million years ago is a special experience, and there’s no better place to search than on the beaches of Broome and the Dampier Peninsula’s DINOSAUR COAST in the Kimberley region of WA.
+In fact, the Dinosaur Coast is the only place in Australia where Sauropod tracks can be seen.

 Since 2011 scientists have identified thousands of dinosaur tracks and numerous discrete tracksites in the Broome Sandstone rock on the beaches from Roebuck Bay 80 km north towards Cape Leveque at the tip of the Dampier Peninsula.